SamiiBou/RoLu/rolu-ai-node/README.md

+Frontend Calls AI Services:

+When a recruiter posts a mission or a freelancer updates their profile, the app calls the matching endpoints to get similarity scores and detailed analyses.
+The results are used to display real-time recommendations and rank candidates/missions.

+Chatbot for Enhanced User Interaction:

+The integrated chatbot component allows users (jobseekers or recruiters) to ask questions and get instant, context-aware advice.
+This enhances the overall user experience by providing personalized support directly within the app’s interface.

 Mathing Simulation Overview:

 This simulation script demonstrates how our AI matching service can be used to recommend freelancer profiles to companies and mission posts to freelancers.
 It uses two main data arrays: